 Melvina Robbin, Future Pathways

-Add step summaries to your analysis
+Add high level summaries to your analysis

-As well as carrying out analysis on your stepping stones, you can choose to add an overall summary to each column of the outcome map.
-When creating a report later, you will have the option to include this summary analysis in place of, or in addition to, the more granular analysis of individual stepping stones.
-If you would like to see how this looks in practice, you can view a demo summary report here.
+When creating a report, you can include this summary analysis in place of, or in addition to, the more detailed analysis of individual stepping stones.
+View a demo summary report here.

 To add a step summary, click on the button at the top of the corresponding column in the ‘tracking’ section of OutNav.
 This will take you to the Step Summary screen (seen below).

 The Step Summary screen shows you a list of all the stepping stones within this column.
 Click on the title of a stepping stone to display any analysis you have entered within it.
-You can use this as reference to write a summary in the text box below, or even copy and paste sections of text from one to the other.
+You can use this as a reference to write a summary in the text box below, or even copy and paste sections of text from one to the other.

 A flexible system – adapt and learn as you go